 In spring 2004, the UK government’s Department for Education started Next Steps, a study of 16,000 Year 9 pupils attending state and independent schools across England.
 It was designed to study young people’s experiences through secondary school, and on to further education, training or the workplace.

-In 2013, the Centre for Longitudinal Studies at the UCL Institute of Education took over the study.
+In 2013, the Centre for Longitudinal Studies at the UCL Social Research Institute took over the study.
 Read more about who runs the study.

 Completing the story of Britain

 The UK has a long history of running studies like Next Steps.
 The earliest study began in 1946, to study the post-War generation.
 Since then, studies have been following those born in 1958, 1970, and 2000-01.